Oregon State hosts Portland after Burnham’s 20-point performance - WTOP News

 BOTTOM LINE: Portland visits Oregon State after Maisie Burnham scored 20 points in Portland’s 66-65 loss to the Gonzaga Bulldogs.

-The Beavers have gone 4-1 at home.
-Oregon State ranks second in the WCC in rebounding with 34.8 rebounds.
-Kelsey Rees paces the Beavers with 8.1 boards.

-The Pilots have gone 5-3 against WCC opponents.
-Portland ranks fourth in the WCC with 9.5 offensive rebounds per game led by Alexis Mark averaging 2.1.
+The Beavers are 4-1 in home games.
+Oregon State allows 64.7 points and has been outscored by 2.8 points per game.

+The Pilots are 5-3 in conference games.
+Portland is 13-2 when it turns the ball over less than its opponents and averages 15.6 turnovers per game.

-Oregon State averages 61.9 points per game, 0.7 more points than the 61.2 Portland gives up.
-Portland has shot at a 45.9% clip from the field this season, 6.8 percentage points above the 39.1% shooting opponents of Oregon State have averaged.
+Oregon State scores 61.9 points per game, 0.7 more points than the 61.2 Portland allows.
+Portland has shot at a 45.9% clip from the field this season, 6.8 percentage points higher than the 39.1% shooting opponents of Oregon State have averaged.

-The Beavers and Pilots face off Saturday for the first time in WCC play this season.

 TOP PERFORMERS: AJ Marotte is shooting 27.1% from beyond the arc with 1.3 made 3-pointers per game for the Beavers, while averaging 11.2 points.